 “At first, we were not ready with online classes because we do not know where and how to start.
-But because of the effort given by our Department of Education, because of the webinars and training we attended, and to all the applications and sites like ClassIn that helped us, we did it and are still fighting until now,” she said.
+But because of the effort given by our Department of Education, because of the webinars and training we attended, and to all the online teaching tools and sites like ClassIn that helped us, we did it and are still fighting until now.” she said.

 Teachers are never too old to learn

 The pandemic also tested our educators’ adaptability when they had to replace their usual teaching set-up of chalk and blackboard with webcams and headphones.

 For Lyza Jane Lagura of The Eastbridge School, online teaching has taught Filipino educators something that they could carry on for the rest of their careers—teachers are never too old to learn.